 Employees may choose, or an employer may require, use of accrued paid leave while taking FMLA leave.
-If an employee substitutes accrued paid leave for FMLA leave, the employee must comply with the employee's normal paid leave policies.

-While employees are on FMLA leave, employees must continue health insurance coverage as if the employees were not or inner.

-Upon return from FMLA leave, most employees must be restored to the same job or one rearly identical to it with equivalent pay, benefits, and other employment terms and conditions.

-An employer may not interfere with an individual's FMLA rights or retaliate against someone for using or trying to use FMLA isove, opposing any practice made unlawful by the FMLA, or being involved in any proceeding under or related to the FMLA.

-An employee who works for a covered employer must meet three celtaria in order to be eligible for FMLA leave.
-The employee must

-- · Have worked for the employer for at least 12 months; - · Have at least 1,250 hours of service in the 12 months before taking leave;\ and - Work at a location where the employer has at least 50 employees within 75 miles of the employee's worksite. - "Special 'hours of service' inquirements apply to airline flight crow employees.

-REQUESTING Generally, employees must give 30 days' advance notice of the need for FMLA leave.
-If it is not possible to give 30 days' notice, LEAVE an employee must notify the employee as soon as possible and, generally, follow the employer's usual procedures.

-Employees do not have to share a medical diagnosis, but must provide enough information to the employee so it can determine If the lowes coalifies for FMLA persistion.
-Sufficient information could include informing an employee that the amployee is or will be unable to perform his or her job functions, that a family member cannot perform doily activities, or that hospitalization or continuing medical treatment is necessary.
-Employees must inform the employer if the need for leave is for a measuring which FMLA leave was previously taken or cartified.
+If an employee substitutes accrued paid leave for FMLA leave, the employee must comply with the employer's normal paid leave policies.
+While employees are on FMLA leave, employers must continue health insurance coverage as if the employees were not on leave Upon return from FMLA leave, most employees must be restored to the same job or one nearly identical to it with equivalent pay, benefits, and other employment terms and conditions.
+An employer may not interfere with an individual's FMLA rights or retaliate against someone for using or trying to use FMLA leave, opposing any practice made unlawful by the FMLA, or being involved in any proceeding under or related to the FMLA.
+ELIGIBILITY An employee who works for a covered employer must meet three criteria in order to be eligible for FMLA leave.
+The employee must: REQUIREMENTS Have worked for the employer for at least 12 months: Have at least 1.250 hours of service in the 12 months before taking leave; and Work at a location where the employer has at least 50 employees within 75 miles of the employee's worksite.
+Special "hours of service" requirements apply to airline flight crew employees.
+REQUESTING Generally, employees must give 30-days' advance notice of the need for FMLA leave.
+If it is not possible to give 30-days' notice, an employee must notify the employer as soon as possible and, generally, follow the employer's usual procedures LEAVE Employees do not have to share a medical diagnosis, but must provide enough information to the employer so it can determine if the leave qualifies for FMLA protection.
+Sufficient information could include informing an employer that the employee is or will be unable to perform his or her job functions, that a family member cannot perform daily activities, or that hospitalization or continuing medical treatment is necessary.
+Employees must inform the employer if the need for leave is for a reason for which FMLA leave was previously taken or certified.
 Employers can require a certification or periodic recertification supporting the need for leave.
 If the employer determines that the certification is incomplete, it must provide a written notice indicating what additional information is required.

-EMPLOYER RESPONSIBILITIES Once an employer becomes aware that an employee's need for leave is for a reason that may qualify under the FMLA, the employer must notify the employee if he or she is eligible for FMLA leave and, if eligible, must also provide a notice of rights and responsibilities under the FMLA.
+Once an employer becomes aware that an employee's need for leave is for a reason that may qualify under the FMLA, the EMPLOYER employer must notify the employee if he or she is eligible for FMLA leave and, if eligible, must also provide a notice of rights and RESPONSIBILITIES responsibilities under the FMLA.
 If the employee is not eligible, the employer must provide a reason for ineligibility.

-Employers must notify its employees if leave will be designated as FMLA leave, and if so, how much leave will be designated as FMLA leave.

-ENFORCEMENT Employees may file a complaint with the U.S. Department of Laber, Wage and Hour Division, or may bring a private Intesult against an employee.
+Employers must notify its employees if leave will be designated as FMLA leave, and if so, how much leave will be designated as FMLA leave Employees may file a complaint with the U.S. Department of Labor, Wage and Hour Division, or may bring a private lawsuit ENFORCEMENT against an employer.

-The FMLA does not affect any federal or state law prohibiting discrimination or supersede any state or local law or collective bargaining agreement that provides greater family or modical leave rights.
+The FMLA does not affect any federal or state law prohibiting discrimination or supersede any state or local law or collective bargaining agreement that provides greater family or medical leave rights.

-W111420 REV 04/18
+WH1420 REV 04/16